odarriba/terraform-digitalocean-redis/README.md

 But you can change the whole configuration file by passing it's content in a var called `custom_config`.

+Also, if you don't set the `password` varaible, the redis instance will not have any password, and as the secure mode is enabled, that would lead to a redis instance listening only to local connections.

 To see more configuration variables, you can take a look at `variables.tf` file.

 ## License